9th8/up-to-date-real-world-haskell/1-getting-started.md

 Commas are separators, not terminators

-Some languages permit the last element in a list to be followed by an optional trailing comma before a closing bracket, but Haskell doesn\'t allow this.
-If you leave in a trailing comma (e.g. `[1,2,]`), you\'ll get a parse error.
+Some languages permit the last element in a list to be followed by an optional trailing comma before a closing bracket, but Haskell doesn't allow this.
+If you leave in a trailing comma (e.g. `[1,2,]`), you'll get a parse error.
 ::::